Philosophy and Curriculum

 The name Brooklyn Sandbox invokes the developmental benefits of sand play.
 Cognitive skills of Piagetian operation of conservation of matter, matter prediction, and cause and effect are developed.
 Sand manipulation also promotes sensory development, fine and gross motor as well as socio-emotional skills as children engage via parallel, associative, and cooperative play.

-Brooklyn Sandbox’s child development philosophy closely follows that of the Reggio Emilio schools based in Reggio Emilio, Italy.
+Brooklyn Sandbox’s child development philosophy closely follows that of the Reggio Emilia schools based in Reggio Emilia, Italy.
 Our emergent curriculum is child-led in that the curriculum is centered around the children's interest.
 Their exploration is then layered with a diversity of subjects such as:

 - Visual arts